 Using a ROBS can be a great way to fund your business without taking on debt.
 However, it’s not the only option you have.
 If you have a 401(k) for instance, you can also cash it out or get a loan, something we talk about in greater detail in our guide on how to use a 401(k) to fund a business.

-- Startup business loans: Some lenders specialize in lending to startup companies.
+- Startup business loan: Some lenders specialize in lending to startup companies.
 Funding options can include different types of loans, such as microloans, equipment financing, personal loans, and more.
 Head over to our guide on startup business loans to learn more about each option.

-- Loans from friends and family: Borrowing money from friends and family can have lower rates than what you might otherwise get from a lender.
-Repayment terms can also be more flexible.
-To see if this might be right for you, you can check out our article on how to ask friends and family to fund your business.
+- Loans from friends and family: Borrowing money from friends and family can provide funding for your business, usually with lower interest rates and more flexible repayment terms than traditional financing.
+To see if this might be right for you, you can check out our article on raising money from friends and family to fund your business.

 Bottom Line